mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 humans created, and the capitalist system we brought upon ourselves, we would not even need to look for the ways of improving our bodies.
-Just think of it: what good has technology brought upon human race, except for more diseases, physical and mental injuries, toxic food, water, air, and hazardous and radioactive environments?
+Just think of it: what good has technology brought upon human race, except for more diseases, physical and mental injuries, toxic food, water and air, as well as hazardous and radioactive environments?
 The main reason for the growing number of people with cancer is the toxic waste and chemicals we are constantly dumping into the air and water.
-But the saddest thing of all is that regardless of how destructive and lethal technology can be, we still need it to survive.
-If all the machines we produced suddenly stopped working, how would we get supplies of purified water, how would we treat the diseases we have already developed, how would we produce tools, clothes, furniture, how would we travel between different cities, countries, and continents, how would we have access to knowledge, and the world events when everything now is practically run by computers?
+But the most ironic things of all is that regardless of how destructive and lethal technology can be, we still need it to survive.
+If all the machines we produced suddenly stopped working, how would we get supplies of purified water, how would we treat the diseases we have already developed, how would we produce tools, clothes, furniture, how would we travel between different cities, countries, and continents, how would we have access to knowledge, and all the global events when everything is now practically run by computers?

 ![machines-humans.png](../img/machines-humans.png)

 Humans or Machines: Who is going to outlive the other?

+*****
 If it was not for the machines, if we suddenly decided to put an end to all the machines, not only would our access to information and knowledge become undermined, but our ability to act, move, and interact through